 Some organisations arrange for groups of volunteers to travel with supervisors, teachers and experienced group leaders for periods of up one to three months.

 Examples of reputable organisations where volunteers include International Citizenship Service and for those who wish to go in supervised groups of around 10 to 20 include World Challenge and Raleigh International.

-Long and short-term volunteering opportunities are also offered by organisations such as VSO International which aims to encourage the sharing of professional skills and knowledge with developing countries.
-VSO International carefully selects and trains volunteers pre-departure, and provides comprehensive support for volunteers whilst overseas.
+Long and short-term volunteering opportunities are also offered by organisations such as VSO International which aim to encourage the sharing of professional skills and knowledge with developing countries.
+VSO International carefully selects and trains volunteers pre-departure, and provides comprehensive support for volunteers while overseas.

 Health care advice for volunteers

-Some well-established organisations, as mentioned above, make strenuous efforts to provide pre-departure counselling and other support and advice themselves but many others may simply say ‘see your doctor or practice nurse’.
+Some well-established organisations, as mentioned above, make strenuous efforts to provide pre-departure counselling and additional support themselves, but others may refer the volunteer to a travel clinic or their doctor.

-For those seeking to give health advice to volunteers, the importance of a careful risk assessment related to the destination and activities that will be undertaken cannot be overemphasised.
+For those giving health advice to volunteers, the importance of a careful risk assessment related to the destination and the planned activities cannot be overestimated.

 Some volunteers return home before their posting is due to end and budgeting should take this into account.